caffeinalab/tiapp-composer/README.md

 # tiapp-composer

 A Titanium plugin that enables the definition of a template file for the `tiapp.xml` of your project.
+It now supports the `app/config.json` file too!

-**NOTE:** this script works only as a global plugin, since it has to modify the `tiapp.xml` _before_ the Titanium CLI parses it.
+**NOTE:** this script works only as a global plugin, since it has to modify `tiapp.xml` and `config.json` _before_ the Titanium CLI parses them.

 ## Installation